Callionymus alisae

 Callionymus alisae is a species of dragonet which was described in 2016 from a male specimen collected by a grab dredge as a depth of 90-228 m, southwest of Kavieng, New Ireland, Papua New Guinea.
 The specimen is yellowish in colour, becoming darker towards the tail and white on the underside, it has dark blue eyes and greyish spots on its body.
-It was name after the French research vessel which collected the only specimen known so far, the R.V.
+It was named after the French research vessel which collected the only specimen known so far, the R.V.
 Alis.